Olly Alexander

+Oliver Alexander Thornton (born 15 July 1990) is an English singer, actor and LGBTQ activist who rose to prominence as the lead singer of the English pop band Years & Years, achieving two No. 1 albums on the UK Albums Chart, a No. 1 single and five Top 10 entries on the UK Singles Chart.
+Between 2021 and 2023 he continued to release music under the name until their dissolution in 2024.
+During their career Years & Years were nominated for six Brit Awards.

+As an actor he rose to critical acclaim for his performance as Ritchie Tozer in the Channel 4 drama series It's a Sin (2021), earning Best Actor nominations at the British Academy Television Awards, Critics' Choice Television Awards and Independent Spirit Awards.
+Alexander represented the United Kingdom in the Eurovision Song Contest 2024 in Malmö, Sweden, with his song "Dizzy", which marked his first release under his own name; in the grand final, he finished in 18th place with 46 points.
+His debut solo album Polari was released on 7 February 2025.

 Early life

-Alexander was born in Harrogate, North Yorkshire.
+Alexander was born on 15 July 1990, in Harrogate, North Yorkshire.
 His mother, Vicki Thornton, was one of the founders of the Coleford Music Festival.
 Alexander attended St John's Primary School in Coleford and Monmouth Comprehensive School.
 While at Monmouth Comprehensive School, he acted in two school plays: Guys and Dolls, as Benny, and The Caucasian Chalk Circle, as the Corporal.
-After completing his GCSEs, Alexander studied Performing Arts at the Hereford College of Arts.
+After completing his GCSEs Alexander studied Performing Arts at the Hereford College of Arts.
 The New York Times reported that he wrote his first song on his father's Casio keyboard aged 10.
-His parents separated when he was 13, and he and his brother Ben, who is autistic, were thereafter brought up solely by his mother.
+His parents separated when he was 13, and he and his brother Ben, were thereafter brought up solely by his mother.